Kmicice/sklep-weze-buckup/app/public/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.51.2 - 2024-06-11 =
+* Added: an error message when ping is not working;
+* Added: a notice when switching to Creator plan with MailPoet Sending Service active;
+* Added: an error message when cron is disabled;
+* Added: an error message for invalid API endpoints;
+* Improved: an error message when sending through MailPoet Sending Service on a Creator plan;
+* Improved: an error message when sending a campaign from an unauthorized sender domain;
+* Changed: Twitter to X in email editor social icons block;
+* Fixed: potential error when throttling subscriptions signups;
+* Fixed: WooCommerce customers sync breaks when there is an order without a customer.

+= 4.51.1 - 2024-06-03 =
+* Updated: composer dependencies;
+* Improved: added URL validator when inserting link in email blocks.

+= 4.51.0 - 2024-05-27 =
+* Fixed: marking plugin as incompatible with WooCommerce HPOS on multisite;
+* Fixed: incorrect order links in subscriber stats;
+* Fixed: Overlapping between controlbar and the block in the form editor.

+= 4.50.1 - 2024-05-21 =
+* Added: the date when a subscriber was added to the subscribers' list;
+* Fixed: Public API updateList now accepts the same name but a different description;
+* Fixed: inconsistent subscription state of guest customer after placing an order.

 = 4.50.0 - 2024-05-07 =
 * Improved: "Send email" automation step waits for the email to be queued before marking the step as completed;